 Richard Dragon, Master of Kung Fu

-This is a character who is used nearly enough.
+This is a character who isn't used nearly enough.

 He’s one of the best there is - a master at all forms of empty hand fighting.
 He is responsible for training The Question, Oracle, The Huntress, and Batman (and through Batman – Nightwing), Connor Hawke, and Renee Montoya, the second Question.
 Nowadays, he’s the guy you call when you want your new fledgling hero to learn how to fight extremely well.

 Originally, Dragon was a thief, who was learning martial arts by mail.
-When circumstances get him to meet The Bronze Tiger, he is then taught how to REALLY fight.
-In addition to the Tiger’s tutelage, he is also trained by Lady Shiva Woosan.
+When circumstances got him to meet The Bronze Tiger, he learned how to REALLY fight.
+In addition to the Tiger’s tutelage, he trained under Lady Shiva Woosan.

 It has never been clear, which one of the two is better.